VideDives/Videdives.org.za/content/pages/index.md

     text: >
       Vide Dives offers a unique investment opportunity through carefully selected properties.
-Once a property is chosen, a company is registered with CIPC, allowing you to purchase shares.
+Once a property is chosen, a company is registered with CIPC, allowing you to purchase shares the company issues.

       These shares are available during a limited-time Initial Public Offering